Firefly – Banda Island

 Here you have the opportunity to create something new, the opportunity to form new societies that thrive on a combination of technology and nature, using the best environmental ideas from around the world.

-Firefly is a project and Andrew Smith and Nora Hinrichs, with the aim to improve the health, education, environmental protection and sustainability on the Ssese Islands.
+Firefly is a project of Andrew Smith and Nora Hinrichs, with the aim to improve the health, education, environmental protection and sustainability on the Ssese Islands.

 Education is a Luxury on the island: We want to change that